Understanding Roof Types: How to Choose the Ideal Roof for Your House

 1. The Classic Gable Roof

 The gable roof, one of the most common designs, features a straightforward triangular shape.
-Its sloping sides create an effective water runoff, making it ideal for areas with heavy rainfall or snow.
-This style provides ample attic space and allows for ventilation, which can improve your home’s energy efficiency.
+This design has sloped sides for efficient drainage, ideal for areas that receive substantial rain or snow.
+It offers substantial attic space and ventilation, aiding in energy efficiency.

 Positives: Cost-effective and straightforward to install.